Hostavice

 Hostavice became part of Prague in 1968.
 Now it is part of the district of Prague 9 (Prague 14) and is a cadastral area on its own.

-The area is 1,98 km2, the population is 2 707 and the population density is 1 367 inhabitants / km2.
+The area is 1,98 km2 and the population is 3,800 as of the 2021 census.

 There is château, nature park (Klánovice-Čihadla) and nature reserve (V Pískovně).

 Most of inhabitants of cadastral area of Hostavice live in settlement Jahodnice.